samuelgfeller/documentation/html_css/loader/rounded_loader.md

 ### Show loader
-You can either put these spans directly in the HTML file with the style `display: none` until you want to show it or populate the file jquery.
+You can either put these spans directly in the HTML file with the style `display: none` until you want to show it or populate the file using jquery.
 `loader.js`
 ```js
 function showLoader() {